Other Manuals

 NC Pro - Digital Knowledge Base on Criminal Law and Procedure for North Carolina Prosecutors

-Shea Denning & Jonathan Holbrook
+Shea Denning & Joseph L. Hyde

 This resource addresses criminal law topics of interest to prosecutors, including the following: pretrial, trial, sentencing, appeals & relief, juvenile prosecutions, expert testimony, evidence, and pattern jury instructions.